I’m returning to the 1time airline chargeback issue this week, for good reason – some banks have shifted the time frames.

 When debit or credit cards are used to make payment by transferring funds directly from a consumer’s account into that of the company concerned, it’s an “e-commerce” or cash transaction, Anderson explained, and those were not governed by MasterCard or Visa rules.

-In last week’s column I said that all credit card transactions were covered by chargeback, while debit or cheque card transactions were only covered if the cards were swiped or dipped – in other words if payment was done in person.
+In last week’s column I said that all credit card transactions were covered by chargeback, while debit or cheque card transactions were only covered if the cards were swiped or dipped – ie, if payment was done in person.

 To clarify: when credit cards are used to do EFTs, there’s no chargeback protection.